bitovi/bitops/docs/configuration-base.md

 # Base Configuration

 Each deployment tool is traditionally controlled with a set of cli arguments.
-Instead of defining arguments within your pipeline configuration, they can instead either be defined with environment variables or in a `bitops.config.yaml` file.
-While the core schema for a `bitops.config.yaml` file is common betwen tools, the specific properties and environment variable equivilants vary from tool to tool.
+Instead of defining arguments within your pipeline configuration, they can instead either be defined with environment variables or in a `bitops.config.yml` file.
+While the core schema for a `bitops.config.yml` file is common between tools, the specific properties and environment variable equivilants vary from tool to tool.

+> For more information on tool configuration, see [plugins](plugins.md).

 -------------------
 ## Base Schema